DappCoderr/Cadence-fun-frontend/public/modules/Module 2/Lesson 9.md

 ---
-title: Lesson 9 - Function Declaration
+Lesson 9 - Function Declaration
 ---

 Declaring a function involves specifying its visibility, function name, parameters, and return type (if any).